miggalvez/lectionary/README.md

 This tool processes HTML files containing tables of Bible references and converts them into a structured JSON format, matching each set of readings to the correct liturgical day using the [romcal](https://github.com/romcal/romcal) library for the liturgical calendar.

+## Source of HTML Files

+The HTML files processed by this tool are taken from [https://catholic-resources.org/Lectionary/1998USL.htm](https://catholic-resources.org/Lectionary/1998USL.htm).

 ## Features

 - Extracts tables from HTML files in the `input` directory